IbrahimChhaya/IbrahimChhaya/README.md

 ### A Little About Me:

-📚 Currently studying MAsters in Information Technology Privacy Engineering at Carnegie Mellon University
+📚 Currently studying MSc in Information Technology Privacy Engineering at Carnegie Mellon University

 😺 I like cats